#photography & visual arts

 Marta Górnicka, 'Hymn to Love', Theater Basel

 Hymn to Love is a performance about Europe closing ranks.
-Marta Górnicka refers to current European politics and the migrant crisis, intertwining musical compositions with quotes from the Internet as well as lyrics from pop and patriotic songs.
+Marta Górnicka referred to current European politics and the migrant crisis, intertwining musical compositions with quotes from the Internet as well as lyrics from pop and patriotic songs.

 polish culture abroad